Azure/RealtimeRDeployment/README.md

 - Your subscription ID
 - The name of the resource group that will hold the resources created
-- The location of the resource group
+- The location of the resource group; for a list of regions where AKS is available, see [this page](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas#region-availability)
 - The names for the ACR and AKS resources to be created
 - The number of nodes for the AKS cluster.